Microsoft/IntuneDocs.pt-br/template.md

 ### <a name="warning"></a>Aviso

 > [!WARNING]
-> Isso é um AVISO
+> Isto é um AVISO

 ### <a name="tip"></a>Dica